 Zap-Map coronavirus policy

 When using charge points, and in line with government advice on ‘high-touch’ services, it is recommended that drivers wash their hands each time after coming in contact with the charger and/or connector.
-Use of an alcohol-bases hand sanitiser is recommended when hand washing facilities are not available.
+Use of an alcohol-based hand sanitiser is recommended when hand-washing facilities are not available.